Home » Employment » CV vs Resume: Discover the Best Choice for You

 What countries are CVs and resumes used in?

-When I moved to the UK from the US in 2003, one of the things I worked out in the early days was that a British CV was essentially a resume.
-This is a source of confusion for many ex-pats.
 I learned that in the UK, Ireland, Europe, New Zealand, and some other countries in the world, the term CV is basically synonymous with the word résumé.
 CVs are the most common type of job application document.
-If you’re seeking employment in these countries and the role requires a curriculum vitae, you should be aware that it is essentially a résumé.
+If you’re seeking employment in these countries and the role requires a curriculum vitae, you should know that it is essentially a résumé.

 In the United States and Canada, on the other hand, resumes are more common.
-However, the CVs job applicants send to recruiters in the UK, Ireland, Europe, and New Zeeland are similar in style, structure, and content to the resumes that job seekers send to recruiters in North America.
+However, the CVs job applicants send to recruiters in the UK, Ireland, Europe, and New Zealand are similar in style, structure, and content to the resumes that job seekers send to recruiters in North America.
 The CV format and resume format are almost identical.
-In both cases, these documents are shorter, because most employers have less time to review applications than those hiring for an academic position.
+In both cases, these documents are shorter because most employers have less time to review applications than those hiring for an academic position.

 Both CVs and resumes are used in different parts of the world.
 It is always best to consult with the employer beforehand to see which type of document they prefer.
 Although the criteria are often stated clearly in the job advertisement.